 - Speed- Given the ever growing competition in the market, it is crucial to remain ahead of the competitors by delivering in quick time.
 Using advanced 3D software help in accomplishing tasks faster and also enhances the level of accuracy and minimizes the occurrence of error.

 - Visualizing- One of the most important characteristics of architecture is to visualize, visualizing how a particular design or model will look at the end.
-Also with the help of 3D models experts can examine various aspects of a design and select the best one at the end.
+Also with the help of 3D models experts can examine various aspects of design and select the best one at the end.
 Changes can be made to the design time and again till it attains perfection.
 This helps in reducing the cost drainages as well.

 - Marketing and Project Approvals- A lively figure is always better than an image on the paper.
 3D models have proved to be a great marketing tool for designers in the construction industry.
 Also, the chances of project approval increase many olds when 3D models are presented.